Text Copied

 Custom Dashboard

-The usage of dashboard varies with the use-case & application and it is not fair to provide static dashboard for all IoT implementations.
-Hence, MQTTRoute supports creating custom dashboard with set of pre-built widgets to help users have better visualization specific to their application or industrial needs.
+The usage of dashboards varies with use-case & application and it is not fair to provide static dashboards for all IoT implementations.
+Hence, our broker system supports custom dashboards with set of pre-built widgets to help users have better visualisation specific to their application or industrial needs.

-Unlike other MQTT Broker/servers you don’t need any third party plugin to visualize your data.
+Unlike other MQTT Broker/servers you don’t need any third party plugin to visualise your data.
 You can create multiple dashboards with this functionality from the UI itself.
-As of now, MQTTRoute supports 9 pre-built widgets.
-Just lay out the widgets on the dashboard and provide a value-bringing visualization to your data.
+Just lay out the widgets on the dashboard and provide a value-added visualization to your data.

 • Text